 Lucky you if you are staying in Downtown Napa.
-In the past finding good eats meant getting back in the car and driving to Yountville or beyond, but recently the dining scene in Downtown has become a destination in itself.
+In the past finding good eats meant getting back in the car and driving to Yountville or beyond but recently the dining scene in Downtown has become a destination in itself.
+Hey Morimoto, you picked a good spot!

 From fine dining to tapas, foie gras to beer can chicken, you'll find everything you might be looking for from a romantic trendy experience to a kick back local scene.
-Follow me to the best restaurants in Downtown Napa, the best places to eat, essential Napa dining!
+During the day you can browse the food items at Oxbow Market, grab a gourmet burger at the less crowded second location of Gott's Roadsite, or grab some sushi made by a real Iron Chef.
+When night hits the scene is jumping and lively, just the way I like it.

 A true locals hangout, Angel's has some serious local credentials.
 One of it's owners built Auberge du Soleil while the other managed The French Laundry and was General Manager at both Bistro Jeanty and Bistro Don Giovanni.